 The 80th General Convention to be held in July 2021 in Baltimore, MD

 General Convention 2021 dates announced: June 30th - July 9th in Baltimore, Maryland

-General Convention Deputies to be elected at the 200th Convention of the Diocese of Maine on October 26, 2019 in Portland, ME
+General Convention Deputies will be elected at the 200th Convention of the Diocese of Maine on October 26, 2019 in Portland, ME.